-Journal writing aids you with unburdening yourself and clearing your mind.
+Journal writing aids you with unburdening yourself and clear your mind.
 It can often shower you with answers to your unrelenting questions.
 In fact, writing in a journal not only proves therapeutic but is also a means of building on creativity.

-Journalizing emotions can help to release blockages.
+Journalising emotions can help to release blockages.
 It is better to write about these feelings than to take it out on the people around you or to keep them inside you.
 Life is a long journey and everyone has flaws.
 It is important you embrace and examine your flaws by writing about them in your journal.

 Breathing is like a universal truth and irrespective of how you are feeling inside – happy, joyous, sad, or angry, breathing is something that’s constant… like a solid ground for us.

 “Breathing In, I calm my body,

 The beautiful thing about breathing is that we don’t control it.
 We just need to feel it as it is…feel the flow of air as we inhale or exhale.
 We will feel how light and calm, how natural and peaceful our breathing function is.